gbxyz/draft-ietf-regext-rdap-redirects/draft-ietf-regext-rdap-referrals.md

 bandwidth on the part of both the client and server.

-This document describes an extension to RDAP that allows clients to request that an RDAP server redirect them to the URL of a related resource.
+This document describes an extension to RDAP that allows clients to request that an RDAP server refer them to the URL of a related resource.

 # RDAP Referral Request